norinorin/anime_rpc/README.md

 ## Local Playback Configuration

-**anime_rpc** looks for a configuration file named `rpc.config` in the anime folder you're watching.
+**anime_rpc** looks for a configuration file named `.rpc` in the anime folder you're watching.
 If no such file is found, the folder is ignored.

 There are two ways to set the metadata: